Residential Garbage & Recycling

 - By 8:00 a.m., the cart should be placed at curbside (within 3 feet of the roadway/curb and at least 3 feet from the garbage cart.
 It will then be emptied by an automated side-load truck.
 Wheel side of cart should face your home and the cart opening toward the street.
 The green lid cart is for recycling only.
 Do not overfill the cart, the lid must be closed.

 - Place recyclables loose in the cart, do not place in plastic bags.
+Only recyclables placed inside the closed cart will be picked up.

 - Return your cart to your property by the end of the day, after your collection has occurred.